Skip to main content

 Pilot Metropolitan - October 2016

-I went ahead and ordered from Amazon for $13 a Pilot Metropolitan and a dozen Blue Ink Cartridges.
-This will be my first, true Fountain Pen and I plan to carry this around for the next few months as my everyday work pen.
+I went ahead and ordered a Pilot Metropolitan from Amazon for $13, along with a dozen blue ink cartridges.
+This will be my first true fountain pen, and I plan to carry it around for the next few months as my everyday work pen.

 2. Training Phase (Platinum #3776) - 2016 ~ 2017 (12 Months)

-I've heard a lot of good things about this pen and it'll become 'My Signature Pen' that will replace the Metropolitan.
-I like this pen even more based on what people are saying online that it has an innovative cap and seal system that allows the ink to stay wet for much longer, otherwise I would have considered going straight for a Platinum President.
-Another reason I'm opting for this one are they cost about $75 for a Fine Point whereas the President is $225.
+I've heard a lot of good things about this pen, and it will become "My Signature Pen" to replace the Metropolitan.
+I am drawn to this pen based on its innovative cap and seal system that allows the ink to stay wet for much longer.
+Otherwise, I would have considered going straight for a Platinum President.
+Another reason for choosing this one is its price: about $75 for a Fine Point, whereas the President costs $225.

-To close out my entry into Fountain Pens, I'll add one more pen in early 2018 and it'll likely be a second Platinum #3776.
+To close out my entry into fountain pens, I'll add one more pen in early 2018, likely a second Platinum #3776.

-Why?
-Based on what I've researched online this appears to be the pen right at the sweet spot on the cost-benefit curve and while there are certainly many fantastic pens to choose from they cost several hundred dollars and don't give much more than the #3776.
-I'd like to own the Red and Blue standard #3776.
+Based on my research, this pen seems to be right at the sweet spot on the cost-benefit curve.
+While there are certainly many fantastic pens to choose from, they often cost several hundred dollars and don't offer much more than the #3776.
+I would like to own the Red and Blue standard #3776.

-Avoiding this for now, but I'll likely pick up more pens as I discover new things about this hobby.
-I'm to try and limit my purchases to exceptional pens and focus on 'Quality' over 'Quantity'.
-It would be far more interesting to share something very rare and exceptional vs a bunch of decent, but plain pens.
+I am avoiding making specific future plans for now, but I will likely pick up more pens as I discover new aspects of this hobby.
+My goal is to limit my purchases to exceptional pens and focus on "Quality" over "Quantity."
+It would be far more interesting to share something rare and exceptional versus a collection of decent but plain pens.

-After learning the Platinum Pens could take months to order from Amazon, I placed an order now and to my pleasant surprise it arrived within a few weeks (although it said to expect it Jan 2017; but no complaints here).
+After learning that Platinum pens could take months to order from Amazon, I decided to place an order immediately.
+To my pleasant surprise, it arrived within a few weeks, even though it was expected in January 2017.

-I also invested in a bottle of Iroshizuku Kon-Peki Ink so I'm reviewing my original plan and will likely deviate by purchasing additional Pilot Metropolitans and several bottles of Iroshizuku Ink to try out different colors.
-For now I'm probably going to buy the 3-sampler (15 mL) bottle sets and pick up a different Blue, Green and Red Inks.
+I also invested in a bottle of Iroshizuku Kon-Peki ink.
+This has prompted me to review my original plan, and I am likely to deviate by purchasing additional Pilot Metropolitans and several bottles of Iroshizuku ink to experiment with different colors.
+For now, I plan to buy the 3-sampler (15 mL) bottle sets and select different blue, green, and red inks.

-Leaning towards the Shin-Ryoku (Green) and Asa-Gao (Blue) to add to my collection with another Pilot Metropolitan (Green) to join the family.
+I'm leaning towards Shin-Ryoku (Green) and Asa-Gao (Blue) to add to my collection, along with another Pilot Metropolitan (Green) to join the family.

 Comments